p-nox/p-nox/README.md

 <br>
 <br>
-I have a passion for coding and software development.
-I enjoy solving problems with code.
+I am a software developer, whoe enjoys solving problems with code.
 I mainly engineer full stack solutions.
 My go to language is Java.
 For the web I tend to use Spring framework and React.
 <br>
 <br>